xLightsSequencer/xLights/README.txt

-   -- enh (keith)   Rework sequence elements dialog box to get rid of the add window and make everything drag and -- enh (keith)   Rework xlights/LOR/Vixen import mapping dialog to use drag and drop mapping -- bug (keith)   Fix out of order universe handling in falcon controller upload -- enh (keith)   Display model end channel in layout tab in similar format to start channel (along with absolute) 2017.12  Apr  30, 2017
+   -- enh (keith)   Rework sequence elements dialog box to get rid of the add window and make everything drag and -- enh (keith)   Rework xlights/LOR/Vixen import mapping dialog to use drag and drop mapping -- bug (keith)   Fix out of order universe handling in falcon controller upload -- enh (keith)   Display model end channel in layout tab in similar format to start channel (along with absolute -- enh (keith)   Add source size parameter to Liquid effect -- bug (keith)   Fix group rename not fixing group names in open sequence 2017.12  Apr  30, 2017
    -- bug (sean)    Fix for Vamp plugins for 64 bit xLights.
 Web page updated to remove direct download of Vamp 2017.11  Apr  29, 2017